 Get the Veggie Tofu Scramble recipe and nutrition info here.

-While quinoa may don your dinner plate, it also makes a mean breakfast food too.
-This superb seed (yes, quinoa is technically a seed) is special as it's one of the few plant-based foods considered a complete protein (meaning it has all nine essential amino acids).
+While quinoa is a dinner staple, it also makes for a great breakfast food, too.
+This superb seed (yes, quinoa is technically a seed) is one of the best plant-based sources of all nine essential amino acids.

 And with 17 grams of protein and 8 grams of fiber, this plant-powered porridge will certainly stick to your ribs.